cs7641-team4/cs7641project/README.md

 | Finetuned GLOVE          | 0.0586                    | 0.4613                            | 0.1133                    | 0.3053                            | 0.7186                 | 0.7489                          |
 | BERT                     | 0.1434                    | 0.4544                            | 0.2773                    | 0.3173                            | 0.7489                 | 0.8227                          |
 | SCIBERT                  | 0.0924                    | 0.5765                            | 0.1786                    | 0.3373                            | 0.7524                 | 0.9034                          |

+Notice that we attain accuracies comparable to supervised with SOTA language models.

 ## **Supervised Learning**
 #### **Model accuracies**